Saints Row, the funhouse mirror version of Grand Theft Auto, will reboot in 2022

 It’s fair to say that developer Deep Silver Volition had written the series into a corner.

-“It’s hard not to be a more grounded game than ‘Saints Row IV,’” said Jim Boone, chief creative officer at Deep Silver Volition.
+“It’s hard not to be a more grounded game than ‘Saints Row IV,’ ” said Jim Boone, chief creative officer at Deep Silver Volition.
 “There truly isn’t anywhere to go past that.
 Even though we loved the mechanics with all the superpowers, there isn’t a whole lot of runway to go past that.
 It’s why it was a pretty easy decision to go back to our roots and do something that was more contemporary.”

 What makes a remake?
 We asked the developers behind “Saints Row: The Third Remastered” and “Final Fantasy VII: Remake”